Pinterest’s Popular Halloween Jalapeño Popper Recipe Unraveled

-The most pinned Halloween recipe for 2018, according to Pinterest, happens to be jalapeño popper mummies from Erika Williams, AKA the blogger behind The Hopeless Housewife.
-Having garnered 138K pins, it appeals to those who embrace Halloween more for cute costumes and candy and less for monstrous masks and movies.
+Still searching for the perfect scary-cute snack combination for your Halloween festivities?
+This cream cheese jalapeño popper recipe from Erika Williams, AKA the blogger behind The Hopeless Housewife, are the perfect DIY choice.
+This recipe appeals to those who embrace Halloween more for cute costumes and candy and less for monstrous masks and movies.

 The spicy, spooky, but mostly irresistibly adorable app starts with cheese-stuffed peppers, which are wrapped in crescent roll “bandages," baked until gooey and golden brown, and studded with candy eyes.
 If you take a look at the original pin (pictured left) compared to our in-house version (pictured right), you'll see the end result's pretty spot on.
 Read on to learn our takeaways and find out the slight changes we made so you can flawlessly recreate this recipe.